-Code Provision Exis ting Code Assessment WNMU SFD: Sin gle-Family Detached All: 4,500 sf Maximum 10,000 sf SFA: Sing gle-Family Attached ADU Requirements Attace In an Crea Cann 1,000 foota struct of th No n Must ADU Must exte Maxi feet Deta ted by adding a new acceptor of exceed one bedroom and exceed one bedroom and except the ADU makes size of the primary dwe more than one ADU is allowed to be at least 500 square for the finish materials, roof imum height for an ADU but cannot exceed the priched ADU must be at least form of the primary and the primary dwell and t ng, such as a detached garage, OR essory building. and must have an area between 250 and xceed 30 percent of the gross square elling if it is located in an accessory by be at least 250 square feet regardless elling. wed. eet if more than one person occupies the at match the primary dwelling, including pitch, trim, windows, and eaves. s 18 feet.
-Attached ADUs can exceed 18 Cottage Cluster Housing on individual lots could p identified as a specific housing type. notentially be developed through the Cottage cluster housing is one of the middle housing types that cities will need to allow in areas zoned for single-family use.
+Code Provision Existing Code Assessment SFD: Single-Family Detached SFA: Single-Family Attached DUP: Duplex All: 4,500 sf Maximum 10,000 sf ADU Requirements MF: Multi-family Permitted ADUs must be: Attached to or within the primary dwelling, In an existing accessory building, such as a detached garage, OR Created by adding a new accessory building.
+Cannot exceed one bedroom and must have an area between 250 and 1,000 square feet.
+Cannot exceed 30 percent of the gross square footage of the primary dwelling if it is located in an accessory structure, except the ADU may be at least 250 square feet regardless of the size of the primary dwelling.
+No more than one ADU is allowed.
+Must be at least 500 square feet if more than one person occupies the ADU.
+Must have design features that match the primary dwelling, including exterior finish materials, roof pitch, trim, windows, and eaves.
+Maximum height for an ADU is 18 feet.
+Attached ADUs can exceed 18 feet but cannot exceed the primary dwelling's height.
+Detached ADU must be at least 10 feet behind front building line.
+The ADU standards currently comply with state law, but the City could consider additional ways to facilitate ADU development, as described in Housing Strategy 5.
+Cottage Cluster Housing - ently identified as a specific housing type. uld potentially be developed through the Cottage cluster housing is one of the middle housing types that cities will need to allow in areas zoned for single-family use.
 As such, West Linn will need to adopt standards for cottage cluster housing by June 2022.

-Code Provision Existing Code Assessment Off-street Parking Requirements • Man • Dupl • Grou • Mult • • e-Family (detached or attached): 1 space per u ufactured home: 1 space per unit ex: 1 space per unit up housing: 1 space per 1,000 square feet of gro ii-Family: Dwellings < 500 sf: 1 space per unit 1-bedroom: 1.25 spaces per unit 2-bedroom: 1.5 spaces per unit 3+ bedroom: 1.75 spaces per unit Visitor parking: 1 space for every 3 apartment of distributed throughout the complex.
+Code Provision Existing Code Assessment Off-street Parking Requirements g Single-Family (detached or attached): 1 space per unit Manufactured home: 1 space per unit Duplex: 1 space per unit Group housing: 1 space per 1,000 square feet of gross leasable area Multi-Family: Dwellings < 500 sf: 1 space per unit 1-bedroom: 1.25 spaces per unit 2-bedroom: 1.5 spaces per unit 3+ bedroom: 1.75 spaces per unit Visitor parking: 1 space for every 3 apartment units evenly distributed throughout the complex.
 As part of HB 2001 compliance, the City will need to update parking standards applicable to triplexes and quadplexes pursuant to the OAR standards.
 Minimum off-street parking requirements cannot exceed one space per unit, regardless of the number of bedrooms; allowable parking standards are further limited on smaller lots.
-Height, Maximum Consider allowing a higher building height for Lot Coverage and Height Coverage FAR multi-family housing in the R-3 zone.
-Floor-Area-Ratio R-40 40' 25% 0.45 Consider increasing FAR with higher density R-20 40' 25% 0.45 zones, consistent with increasing lot coverages R-15 40' 30% 0.45 for higher density zones.
-Maximum FARs in R-10 35' 35% 0.45 higher density zones should be closer to 1 - R-7 35' 35% 0.45 1.5.
+Height, Maximum • Consider allowing a higher building height for Lot Coverage and HeightCoverageFARB-4040'25%0.45 Coverage FAR multi-family housing in the R-3 zone.
+Floor-Area-Ratio Consider increasing FAR with higher density R-20 40' 25% 0.45 zones, consistent with increasing lot coverages R-15 40' 30% 0.45 for higher density zones.
+Maximum FARs in R-10 35' 35% 0.45 higher density zones should be closer to $1 -$ R-7 35' 35% 0.45 1.5.
 The Middle Housing Model Code provides R-5 35' 40% 0.45 good guidance on this topic.
-R-4.5 35' 40% 0.45 Paga Paramire on this tobic.
-R-3 35' 50% 0.45 R-2.1 35', 3.5 stories or 45' for garden apartment medium rise 50% 0.45 NC 35' or two stories above grade, whichever is less 50% WNMU 35' or two stories above grade, whichever is less 0.4
+R-4.5 35' 40% 0.45 R-3 35' 50% 0.45 R-2.1 35', 3.5 stories or 45' for garden apartment medium rise 50% 0.45 NC 35' or two stories above grade, whichever is less 50% WNMU 35' or two stories above grade, whichever is less 0.4